k1414st/docker/README.md

 My Dockerfiles
 ========================

-Please use these Dockerfile at your own risk
+Please use these Dockerfile at your own risk.

 1. analysis: GPU analysis environment.
 2. nvim: neovim & plugins environment. (under construction)